ALEXANDRIA, Va. — Is the electorate moving to the left, to the right or just marching in place?

 A chance to rebuke Bush?

-Rep. Jim Moran, D- Va., who represents the solidly Democratic city of Alexandria and its environs, told a Kaine rally in Alexandria Monday that if Democrats allow Kilgore to win after he has campaigned Monday night with the president, "it will be an affirmation of where he [Bush] is taking this country… It is going to say that the American people in fact support us going into the Iraq war and that it doesn’t bother the American people so much that over 2,000 men and women have died in a needless war....
+Rep. Jim Moran, D- Va., who represents the solidly Democratic city of Alexandria and its environs, told a Kaine rally in Alexandria Monday that if Democrats allow Kilgore to win after he has campaigned Monday night with the president, "it will be an affirmation of where he [Bush] is taking this country… It is going to say that the American people in fact support us going into the Iraq war and that it doesn’t bother the American people so much that over in a needless war....
 If the people of Virginia vote for Jerry Kilgore, that is the message that is sent around the world.”

 Several days before Bush’s campaign appearance for Kilgore was announced, Rep. Tom Davis, R-Va., who represents another northern Virginia suburban district that includes Fairfax County, said Kilgore needed to distance himself from a national mind-set that at the moment is not encouraging for Republicans.